RallyTechServices/portfolio-item-focus/README.md

 The minimum desired threshold can be configured using an app setting.
 By default this is 80%.

+This app assumes the following Portfolio Item Hierarchy and will break if Portfolio Item Types are renamed, added or removed.
+* Feature (lowest level)
+* Epic
+* Initiative
+* Theme
+* Group (highest level)

 ## Version History
 * 1.0.0 - Initial Version